ddbj/www/_dra/submission-e.md

 To immediately release the submission, click the [Release Now].
-In the middle of the night, the submission is released, data files will be made available at [ftp](https://ddbj.nig.ac.jp/public/ddbj_database/dra/fastq/)and metadata will be indexed by the [DRA search system](http://ddbj.nig.ac.jp/DRASearch)in a few days.
+In the middle of the night, the submission is released, data files will be made available at [ftp](https://ddbj.nig.ac.jp/public/ddbj_database/dra/fastq/)and metadata will be indexed by the [DDBJ search system](https://ddbj.nig.ac.jp/search)in a few days.

 ### Update metadata  {#update-metadata}